markopav88/markopav88/README.md

 ### About Me:
- CS New Grad - Marist University Class of 2026
+ Marist University Class of 2026 CS

 ## What I'm Working On